gnsj168-sudo/home/README.md

 bullets are things the model already does; only `match_profile` touches the database, so only it needs to exist.
 The rest is prompt.

+**Discovery tools, because ids aren't guessable.**
+Notion pages are UUIDs the model cannot invent, so `search_notion` exists purely to hand it a real id before `read_notion_page` or `create_notion_page` can run.
+The model chains them on its own; nothing in the code links the two calls.

-**Least-privilege OAuth scopes.**
+**Least-privilege scopes.**
-Calendar access started as `calendar.readonly` and moved to `calendar.events` only when writing was added.
-The app cannot delete calendars or read anything outside events.
+Calendar started at `calendar.readonly` and moved to `calendar.events` only when writing was added.
+The Notion connection is an internal access token that sees nothing until specific pages are shared with it — a narrower model than Calendar's all-or-nothing scope.

+**Provenance on everything written.**
+Calendar events created by Home carry an "Added by Home" marker in their description, and `list_events` labels them on the way back out.
+Notion pages get a "Created by Home" line.
+Agent-written chunks are stored with `source='home-agent'`.
+In every case I can tell later what I wrote and what the agent did.

 **Provider-agnostic conversation storage.**
 History is stored as plain user/assistant text, not SDK objects.
 Tool calls are